akioitama/support-bot-rag/README.md

 A basic FastAPI web application with WorkOS login, admin user management, and a local AI support chatbot.

 This is an MVP.
-The goal is working functionality, not a polished product.
+The goal is working functionality, not a polished product

 Normal users can log in and chat with a local AI assistant.
 Admins can manage users and roles.
 Authentication comes from WorkOS.
 The AI runs locally with Ollama.
 Application data (users, roles, chat history) is stored in SQLite.